tjotala/weyland/README.md

 4) Enable SSH access by creating an empty file named `ssh` in the `/boot` folder of the MicroSD card

-(Mac OS)
+(These steps are Mac OS)
 ```
-$ touch /Volumes/boot/ssh
+touch /Volumes/boot/ssh
 ```

 5) Unmount the MicroSD card and insert it into the Raspberry Pi

 6) Connect the Raspberry Pi to a power supply

-7) Find out the IP address of the Raspberry Pi, and copy your SSH key to it
+7) Find out the IP address of the Raspberry Pi.
+One way is to look at your WiFi access point to find the IP address of a device named "raspberrypi".
+Another way is to connect the Raspberry Pi to an HDMI display, keyboard and mouse and use the Pixel GUI to find out its IP address.

+8) Copy your SSH key to the Raspberry Pi

 ```
+brew install ssh-copy-id
 ssh-copy-id pi@<ip_address>
 ```

-8) Test the SSH login
+9) Test the SSH login.
+You should not be prompted for the password.

 ```
 ssh pi@<ip_address>